gagolews/stringi/README.md

 and convenient string/text processing in each locale and any native character encoding.
-The use of the *ICU* library gives *R* users a platform-independent set of functions known to *Java*, *Perl*, *Python*, *PHP* and *Ruby* programmers.
-The package's API was inspired by Hadley Wickham's [stringr](http://cran.r-project.org/web/packages/stringr) package.
+The use of the *ICU* library gives *R* users a platform-independent set of functions known to *Java*, *Perl*, *Python*, *PHP*, and *Ruby* programmers.
+The package's API was inspired by Hadley Wickham's [stringr](http://cran.r-project.org/web/packages/stringr) package (interestingly, since 2015, *stringr* itself is based on *stringi*).

 **Package maintainer**: [Marek Gagolewski](http://www.gagolewski.com/)

 **Authors**: [Marek Gagolewski](http://www.gagolewski.com/),
-with contributions from Bartlomiej Tartanus.
+with contributions from Bartlomiej Tartanus and others.

 This git repository also contains a custom subset of *ICU4C 55.1* source code which is copyrighted by IBM and others.
 A binary